 Students who responded to the survey were confident in their academic abilities to complete coursework and had a positive outlook on their academic experience.
 Graduate students reported better academic experiences by having higher academic confidence rates, and more professors caring about their students and making them excited to learn.
-While approximately half of respondents reported their professors made them excited to learn, only one-third of respondents reported that they felt their professors cared for them; meaning professors are doing a better job generating excitement about learning than they are at convincing students that they care about them.
+While approximately half of respondents reported their professors made them excited to learn, over a one-third of respondents reported that they felt their professors cared for them; meaning professors were doing a better job generating excitement about learning than them convincing students that they cared about them.

-This executive summary is updated at the conclusion of each semester and was last updated at the end of the fall 2024 semester.
+This executive summary is updated at the conclusion of each semester and was last updated at the end of the spring 2025 semester.